Something Changed: Release

-"Something Changed" was released as the fourth and final single from Different Class.
+"Something Changed" was released as the fourth and final single from Different Class on 25 March 1996.
+The song was initially available as two CD singles and a cassette single, but on 7 October 1996, a third format—a pink 7-inch single—was issued.
 The single was released with two different sleeves (a "boy" and "girl" version), but with identical track listings.
-Like the other singles from the album, the song charted in the top ten in the UK, reaching number ten.
-A music video for the song was also produced.
+Like the other singles from the album, the song charted within the top 10 in the UK, reaching number 10.
 The song also appeared on the Pulp compilation album Hits.

-The B-side, "Mile End" appeared on the Trainspotting soundtrack album.
+The B-side, "Mile End", appeared on the Trainspotting soundtrack album and became a number-one hit in Iceland, where it was the second-most-successful song of 1996.
 The single also features a remixed version of "F.E.E.L.I.N.G.C.A.L.L.E.D.L.O.V.E" produced by Moloko.
 At the time of the single's release, Cocker said of Moloko, "I like Moloko.
 They've done a remix of "F.E.E.L.I.N.G.C.A.L.L.E.D.L.O.V.E" on this new single.
 I predict great things for them this year."